VaiD19/sighuptest/README.md

 ```
 This command will output the IP address of the specified container.

-Now you should be able to access the sighuptest web service through the specified IP on localhost.
+Now you should be able to access the sighuptest web service through the specified IP on your browser.

 It ain't much, but is honest work!